Should you join that Successful SaaS start-up?

 - The ability to see the future.
 In SaaS, anyone with a brain can see the white space that exists today.
 Oh, it’s so stupid we still use Excel and clipboards in Industry XYZ.
 Of course, it’s stupid.
 But what’s hard is to truly see where it will evolve in 2, 3, 7 years — and how to get there.
 The best SaaS CEOs I know, the ones building Decacorns … can see the future.
 And how to get there.

 - The ability to get to that future, no matter what.
 Period.
 To recruit amazing teams.
 To break things and fix them.
 To pick themselves off the ground, 5, 10, 50 times.
 To never, ever quit.

-- A market or at least, market segment, that is small now but will be huge.
+- A market or at least, market segment, that if small now, will be huge.
 Related to seeing the future.
-For example, You can’t take Salesforce head-on today, not really.
+For example, you can’t take Salesforce head-on today, not really.
 But CRM is a big market.
 Start small, but see something that can be $10b+ in CRM.
 And make it so.
 Small markets that stay small-ish are common in SaaS companies that don’t expand, that don’t grow.
 These ones all stall out at some point.

 Try to join one in the second category if you can.